gatzka/cjet/README.md

 Just execute `cjet.bin` to run cjet in daemon mode.
 There are some command line options available:
 - -f to run cjet in foreground.
 - -u <username> to run cjet with the privileges of a certain user
+- -l let cjet only listen on the loopback device